dapplets/tipping-dapplet/README.md

 Click **Allow** and the tokens will be sent.
 The counter will increase by the number of tokens you have donated.
 The maximum amount you can donate in one transaction is equal to 1 token.
 The maximum per one tweet - 10 tokens.

-## Increasing the standard tipping amount
+# Increasing the default tipping amount

 At this moment, one click, or as we call it - step, is equal to 0.05 tokens.
 For your convenience, we’ve added the ability to change this number, higher or lower.